 Matt Bowles: All right, we're going to pause here and call that the end of part one.
 Everything we have discussed will be in one place in the show notes.
-Just go to the maverickshow.com and go to the show notes for this episode.
+Just go to themaverickshow.com and go to the show notes for this episode.
 There you're going to find all of the ways to follow, contact and connect with Ashley, as well as direct links to everything we have discussed in this episode.
-It's going to be at one place at the next episode to hear the conclusion of my interview with Ashley Company.
+It's going to be at one place at themaverickshow.com, go to the show notes for this episode.
+And remember to tune into the next episode to hear the conclusion of my interview with Ashley Company.
 Good night, everybody.